WillYallop/static-site-generator/core/markdown/config.md

 ## Explanation

 The config.ts file is the main configuration file for the generator.
 It is a typescript file that exports a single object with an interface of GeneratorConfig.
-This file is responsible for setting your routes, globalLoaders, site root, and output directory.
+This file is responsible for setting your routes, globalLoaders, site root, output directory and a site URL.

 Global loaders work in the same way as route loader, except they are accessible on every route.